 In a round oven-proof skillet, melt butter and sauté the

-onion until soft, about 5 to 7 minutes.
+onion and bell pepper until soft, about 5 to 7 minutes.

 Add the ham and beaten eggs.